 The Donovan Building was a 10-story building designed in 1922 by renowned architect Albert Kahn.

-The building was later occupied by Motown Records from 1968 to 1972.
+The building was later occupied by Motown Records from 1968 to 1972, when the beloved record label moved to Los Angeles.
 It was last occupied by JOWA Security before closing in 1974.

 On the day of the Super Bowl, the site was used for parking for as few as three tour buses.